What Do Jellyfish Eat?

 - Jellyfish never get tangled

-- Jellyfish can be very colourful
+- Jellyfish can display vibrant colors

 - Jellyfish aren't fish